SQL Server and Database Encryption Keys (Database Engine)

 SQL Server has two primary applications for keys: a service master key (SMK) generated on and for a SQL Server instance, and a database master key (DMK) used for a database.

+The Service Master Key is the root of the SQL Server encryption hierarchy.
 The SMK is automatically generated the first time the SQL Server instance is started and is used to encrypt a linked server password, credentials, and the database master key.
-The SMK is encrypted by using the local computer key using the Windows Data Protection API (DPAPI).
+The SMK is encrypted by using the local machine key using the Windows Data Protection API (DPAPI).
 The DPAPI uses a key that is derived from the Windows credentials of the SQL Server service account and the computer's credentials.
 The service master key can only be decrypted by the service account under which it was created or by a principal that has access to the machine's credentials.

 The copy of the DMK stored in the master system database is silently updated whenever the DMK is changed.
 However, this default can be changed by using the DROP ENCRYPTION BY SERVICE MASTER KEY option of the ALTER MASTER KEY statement.
 A DMK that is not encrypted by the service master key must be opened by using the OPEN MASTER KEY statement and a password.